Marinos Ouzounidis

-Marinos Ouzounidis (Μαρίνος Ουζουνίδης, born 10 October 1968) is a Greek football manager and former professional player.
+Marinos Ouzounidis (Μαρίνος Ουζουνίδης, born 10 October 1968) is a Greek professional football manager and former player.

 Playing career

+Club career

-Ouzounidis started his professional career playing for Greek club Skoda Xanthi as a defender from 1987 until 1992.
+Ouzounidis started his professional career playing for the Greek club Skoda Xanthi as a defender from 1987 until 1992.

-He then transferred to Panathinaikos where he developed excellent skills as a libero defender, becoming an essential member of the brilliant team that conquered 1995 and 1996 Greek league championships.
+He then transferred to Panathinaikos where he developed his skills as a libero defender, becoming an essential member of the team that conquered 1995 and 1996 Greek league championships.
 During this last period, the "Green Shamrocks" reached the semi-finals of the UEFA Champions League.

 Good performances eventually resulted in a two-year term transfer to Le Havre AC in France.
 Ouzounidis returned to the Greek league in 1999, where he played with Paniliakos until 2001.

 Ouzounidis finally left for APOEL in Cyprus and after winning the championship and the Super Cup in 2002, he retired there after the 2002–03 season.

 International career

-Ouzounidis' international career comprises forty-nine games with the "Ethniki", and was even the team captain during Vassilis Daniil management, making a remarkable couple with Nikos Dabizas, before Traianos Dellas' appearance.
+Ouzounidis' international career comprises forty-nine games with the "Ethniki".
+He was the team captain during Vassilis Daniil management, working with Nikos Dabizas, before Traianos Dellas' appearance.